bmegli/unity-network-hardware-video-decoder/README.md

 ## Testing

-It's easiest to check first with [HVD](https://github.com/bmegli/hardware-video-decoder) what parameters you need to setup your hardware.
-Assuming you are using VAAPI device:
+Assuming you are using VAAPI device.

 ### Receiving (Unity) side